Gain independent recognition of your continuing professional development (CPD)

 Who is this CPD Award scheme aimed at?

-IDM members (Fellows, Members, Associate Members and Affiliates), as well as graduates of the IDM's marketing qualifications*, can achieve the IDM CPD Award.
+The scheme is aimed at all marketing professionals, who would like to demonstrate their continual development.
+If you are an IDM member (Fellows, Members, Associate Members and Affiliates), as well as graduates of the IDM's marketing qualifications*, can achieve the IDM CPD Award.

 You can start accumulating your CPD points as soon as you have enrolled as a member or attained an IDM qualification.
-You receive your first IDM CPD Award on completion of one years' CPD from either of these starting points.
+You receive your first IDM CPD Award on completion of one year's CPD between January and December of that year.
 After achieving your first CPD award, you maintain it by achieving the requisite number of CPD points each year thereafter. (*post-graduate qualifications; excludes under-graduate Certificate)

 Who benefits from CPD?